 Why have one large pond, when you can break them up using garden ornaments, statuary, rocks, and plants?
 This design creates a series of pools of various heights and depths using the same rocks used along the borders, giving it a natural riverbed look.

 Aboveground ponds add interest of their own and are even more blended into the yardscape when similar textures are applied.
 The fountain pond of this design mimics the housing, to make it look like both are rising from the ground and bring a balanced look to the property.

 Despite the space required, an above-ground pond can take up, their fun shapes, and many materials they are made of, really make them a one-of-a-kind display for your area.

 In nature, woodland ponds have their own natural features such as rocky outcrops, wetland vegetation, and the various materials that fall from the trees above, such as branches and leaves.
 Create your own variation of this with delicate pond lilies, and twisted driftwood or tree branches placed around your pond.

 These carefully placed stepping stones seem to defy all logic and float on water.
 Create your own walkways using well-placed landscaping stones and incorporate your pond into part of your garden walk!

 Using a commercial pond form, and then creating a border parallel to it makes it look even larger than what it is.
 Use large slate pavers like this pond design does to make your pond look even deeper, and plant it with annuals, or trailing perennials that will grow up between the cracks left in the stone.

-Shallow, stone bottomed gazing pools reflect everything from vegetation, daylight, starlight, and any ornamental features you choose to add.
-This pretty little pond adds a antiqued element to a traditional garden walkway.
+Shallow, stone-bottomed gazing pools reflect everything from vegetation, daylight, starlight, and any ornamental features you choose to add.
+This pretty little pond adds an antiqued element to a traditional garden walkway.

 Only have a balcony space to work with?
 This little pond works well with a carefully manicured bonsai garden to add further tranquility and life to an otherwise barren space.